Aces rout Liberty 104-76, take 2-0 series lead in WNBA Finals

 Wilson finished 10 of 16 from the field on her way to recording her 26th double-double this season – including her fourth of the playoffs.
 She’s the third player in WNBA Finals history to have at least 25 points and 15 rebounds in a game.

+The defending champion Aces are now one win away from becoming the first team since the 2001-02 Los Angeles Sparks to repeat as champions.
+Game 3 is Sunday in New York.
+No team has ever rallied from a 0-2 deficit in the WNBA Finals.

+“We know what’s on the line and we had to make sure we came out and took care of home court,” Wilson said.

-Chelsea Gray also had a double-double with 14 points and 11 assists.
+Chelsea Gray also had a double-double with 14 points and 11 assists, throwing some beautiful no-look passes for easy baskets.
 Jackie Young finished with 24 points and Kelsey Plum had 23.

-Game 3 is scheduled for Sunday in New York.
-No team has ever rallied from a 0-2 deficit in the WNBA Finals.
+It was the second straight game that the guard trio dominated the Liberty.

+“Vegas is playing their best basketball at the moment,” New York coach Sandy Brondello said.
+“They’re playing with a lot of confidence, you see the chemistry that they have.
+And for us, we haven’t taken the steps forward, we haven’t shown it.
+We’re disappointed, very disappointed, because we’re a way better team what we showed.”

 Jonquel Jones (22), Breanna Stewart (14), Betnijah Laney (12), and Sabrina Ionescu (10) accounted for 76.3% of New York’s points, as the Liberty got just 18 points from six others who played.